snotskie/ttrpg/md/index.md

   1. **Starting Aptitude:** Dave is a rookie cop.
 During his time in training, he became apt at Obstacles Courses.
   2. **Choosing Specialization:** Then over the course of the story, he specialized his Obstacles Course Aptitude further, with an interest in taking the Friendly Specialization.
   3. **Explaining Specialization:** Dave's player explains how Dave has a close relationship with his sneakers, which should be able to Help him on Checks beyond just running through Obstacle Courses, due to the storied history he shares with his shoes and the power of their bond.
-  4. **Customizing Specialization:** The GM agrees, and adjusts the Friendly Specialization to fit the setting and the new Backstory elements about Dave and his sneakers.
+  4. **Customizing Specialization:** The table agrees and adjusts the Friendly Specialization to fit the setting and the new Backstory elements about Dave and his sneakers.
-  5. **Shared Storytelling:** Finally, the GM and Dave's player chat further about the flavor of this Specialization to help the GM prepare for the next session.
+  5. **Shared Storytelling:** Finally, the players at the table chat further about the flavor of this Specialization to help everyone prepare for the next session.
 </div>

 ### Finishing Touches · Items and Appearance